|Nutritional Guidelines (per serving)|

-I am seriously excited about autumn and the bounty of pears and apples that appears in the market.
-I'm a big believer in eating seasonally as much as possible and one of my favorite things about living in the north eastern United States is that all the seasons are so distinctly represented.
+We are seriously excited about autumn and the bounty of pears and apples that appears in the market.
+We're big believers in eating seasonally as much as possible and one of our favorite things about the northeastern United States is that all the seasons are so distinctly represented.
 September is the cross-over month between summer and fall so, while the cherries are gone, we still have some gorgeous strawberries and the pears and apples are coming into season.

 - 2 Bosc pears